4th Quarter classes begin the week of March 20, 2026.

 Day(s): Thu

 Two armies.
 One battlefield.
 Infinite possibilities.
 Across a checkered board, two mighty monarchies prepare for battle.
 In this legendary clash of kings and queens, which side will triumph in a test of wit, patience, perseverance, and strategy?
 Students will explore the logic and thrill of the timeless game of chess under the expert guidance of Grandmaster Rashad Babaev.
 Whether you're a budding tactician or a curious beginner, prepare to sharpen your mind and rise to the challenge.
 In Advanced Beginning Chess, students will use the Explorers Level curriculum developed by Grandmaster Babaev for his GMChessPrep program.
-During Quarter 3, the focus will be on classic tactics, calculation, and pattern recognition.
-The class will be introduced to tactical themes and escapes including fork, pin, double attack with king, queen, and pawn, double check, and double checkmate.
-Students will learn classic mating patterns like Legall's Mate, Two Rooks on the 7th Rank, and Queen and Bishop Mate.
-Finally, students will practice tactical puzzles like Mate in 1, and Fork/Pin/Double Checkmate.
-The group will be introduced to computer play with limited pieces to boost creativity and problem solving strategies.
+During Quarter 4, the focus will be on discipline, draw rules, and thinking skills.
+The class will review possible outcomes of the game including different draw types (Stalemate, Threefold Repetition, Perpetual Check) and understanding when and why games end in a draw.
+Students will review etiquette of the game including posture, behavior, the touch-move rule, and handling disputes.
+Finally, the group review the requirements for promotion to intermediate level.
 Learning and playing chess promote problem solving, decision making, critical and creative thinking, general cognitive ability, scholastic skills, and mathematical achievement (Univ. of Minnesota).
 Experts suggest that the game of chess teaches analytical and disciplined thinking skills, while raising self esteem, teaching motivation and determination, and sportsmanship (Kasparov Foundation).
 Each class will be spent part on instruction and part on playing time in practice matches with classmates while the instructor gives tips and reminders.
 Compass chess students will be given access to GMChessPrep's online portal for virtual chess practice opportunities between classes.
 Also, students who are absent can request a make-up session during a regularly scheduled GMC online evening group class.

 11:00 am-11:55 am